 These are plans where the profits earned are not shared with the policyholder and no bonuses or dividends are paid to the policyholders.
 However, to make these plans attractive and competitive, most companies usually provide guaranteed additions on completion of specific policy years which help to increase the benefits under the policy.
 Guaranteed additions are usually calculated as a % of the sum assured.
 The premiums of non-participating plans are usually a little less than those of participating plans.

 Who Should Buy an Endowment Plan?

 Endowment plans are long term products and longer the policy period, the better the overall benefit would be.
-The key words here are ‘long term’ and ‘regular savings’.
-Hence it is best suited for people who are looking at generating a corpus for long term needs and who can invest a certain amount of money on a regular basis to achieve this goal.
+The keywords here are ‘long term’ and ‘regular savings’.
+Hence it is best suited for people who are looking at generating a corpus for long term needs and who can invest a certain amount of money regularly to achieve this goal.
 People with a regular and predictable stream of income like salaried individuals should consider these plans so that the policy continues uninterrupted without policy lapsation.

 However, those who do not have a regular and defined income can still opt for these plans by buying single pay (premium payment is done only once at the inception of policy) or short pay policies (here premium payment term is lesser than policy terms such as a policy with 5-year premium payment period and a policy term of 20 years).

 Another important point to note is that these plans offer lower returns than mutual funds and stocks as they invest in safer options.
 Hence those who are risk-averse and value capital protection and guaranteed returns over higher returns should consider these plans.

 It is also a good option for those who wish to diversify their portfolio to include risk-free and guaranteed products.